ZakMorrison2024/ZakMorrison2024/README.md

 - 👋 Hi, I’m @ZakMorrison2024
 - I mainly just do this for fun, my main focus is my games.
-- Yes, I use GPT, get over it!
+- Yes, I use GPT, get over it! it's a tool, I don't have the patience to create every idea I come up with, GPT is very efficient.
 - Been programming for 20+ years. (((GML (My Bread and Butter), Python (Advanced), Javascript (Intermediate), C++ (Arduino, Okayish), C# (Novice))))
 - Not everything on here works as expected, apologies. -.-
 - Feel free to take anything on here, I won't upload my main content and I probably stole something anyway.